Romney’s chocolate milk, Cipollone’s joke and other scenes from the impeachment trial

 Romney put the glass down on his desk and stood and chatted with some fellow GOP senators.
 While he was occupied, a Senate page came to slip a coaster under the chocolate milk.
 Romney took small sips of the chocolate milk during the beginning of the day’s arguments, seeming to savor the sweet beverage.

 Fun fact: Chocolate milk has long been one of the Utah Republican’s guilty pleasures, even longer than he’s been a politician from Utah.
-Back in 2011, his wife Ann told Parade that he prefers low-fat Over The Moon chocolate milk.
+Back in 2011, his wife, Ann, told Parade that he prefers low-fat Over The Moon chocolate milk.

 And as the world stresses about the coronavirus epidemic, there’s already something going around in the Senate.
 Tuesday’s arguments from Sekulow were punctuated by coughs from both sides of the aisle, and many senators were seen mopping their noses with tissues.